hangulu/mggg_chicago/README.md

 - [rrps_vrpm.ipynb](match_data/rrps_vrpm.ipynb): finds the RRPS of Chicago with the Voter Race Distribution Model, using Precinct Matching by demographics
 - [rrps_fcfp.ipynb](rrps_fcfp.ipynb): finds the RRPS of Chicago with the First-Choice Distribution Model, using Frequency Proportion
 - [rrps_fcpm.ipynb](rrps_fcpm.ipynb): finds the RRPS of Chicago with the First-Choice Distribution Model, using Precinct Matching by voting patterns

+_Sensitivity Analysis_

+- [Sensitivity.ipynb](projection/Sensitivity.ipynb): performs sensitivity analysis of the projection numbers used in the report.